*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Summer Teen Fashion in Spain

-For example, here in Barcelona, ladies in their late teens want to dress sexy.
-I believe this is a fashion phenomenon in Western culture.
-They wear athletic clothes or gym clothes, even if they’re just hanging out with their friends: tight leggings, bike shorts, sports bras, or very tight, short cotton dresses.
-Otherwise, many of the young women will wear a decent blouse or t-shirt and denim shorts.
+For example, here in Barcelona, some ladies in their late teens dress sexy.
+I believe this is a fashion phenomenon in all of Western culture.
+Many of these young women wear athletic clothes or very short shorts, even if they’re just hanging out with their friends: bike shorts with a sports bras, or very tight, short cotton dresses.
+For some reason, teenage boys want to look like Bad Bunny the rapper. ¯\_(ツ)_/¯

-Seniors’ Clothing
+Seniors’ Clothing in Spain

 Dressing for summer nights in Spain